 About Jungle Safari In Bardia National Park

-The park is home to more than 30 different mammals, It is Best jungle safari in Nepal to see Tiger, including the langur and rhesus monkeys, civets, hyenas, wild dogs, sloth bears, otters, blue bulls, deer and wild boars.
-It is a regenerated habitat for endangered animals like the tiger, rhinoceros, wild elephant ( the park harbors the biggest wild tusker in Asia) and blackbuck, Gharial and marsh mugger crocodiles the great game fish-masher and the Gangetic dolphin cavort in the river waters.
-The unique birds which number over 350 species include cormorants, egret, storks, geese, jungle fowls, kingfishers and endangered species such as the Bengal florican, Silver-eared media, and thesaurus crane thus making the park truly a bird watchers paradise.
+The park is home to more than 30 different mammals, It is the Best jungle safari in Nepal to see Tiger, including the langur and rhesus monkeys, civets, hyenas, wild dogs, sloth bears, otters, blue bulls, deer, and wild boars.
+It is a regenerated habitat for endangered animals like the tiger, rhinoceros, wild elephant ( the park harbors the biggest wild tusker in Asia), and blackbuck, Gharial, and marsh mugger crocodiles the great game fish-masher and the Gangetic dolphin cavort in the river waters.
+The unique birds which number over 350 species include cormorants, egret, storks, geese, jungle fowls, kingfishers, and endangered species such as the Bengal florican, Silver-eared media, and thesaurus crane thus making the park truly a bird watchers paradise.

 Within the park are several open grasslands (plants) where game viewing is excellent.
 Many of the forest tracks throughout the park also offer excellent game viewing.
 And when you can take in the sights and sounds of the wild without necessarily having to give up on your creature comforts, what more could you ask for…?